ChaseHaddix/ChaseHaddix.github.io/_pages/about.md

 My story
 ------
 My journey from curious young student to emergent research engineer involved many steps along the way.
 I learned early on that a solid foundation in science and mathematics would be crucial for success inside and outside the classroom.
+But even more important is a passion.
 My biomedical engineering studies took me Purdue University and then to graduate school at the University of Kentucky.
 During that time, my formal studies were complemented with internships focused on biotechnology, cutting-edge research, and pioneering rehabilitation projects.

 Now, I am Postdoctoral Fellow in Brain-Machine Interfaces in the department of Neurosciences at the Cleveland Clinic.
 Our mission is to combat movement disorders by decoding brain intent and reanimating paralyzed limbs.
 More on this in the Blog section!